-- Chapter 2.0 presents an overview of controlling legal precedents that impact remedial procurement programs and guide disparity study methodology. - Chapter 3.0 presents a review of the Commonwealth's procurement policies and procedures, and an analysis of its small, women-, and minority-owned businesses (SWaM) program and race- and gender-neutral efforts. - Chapter 4.0 presents the methodology employed in conducting and analyzing the utilization and availability of minority, women, and nonminority businesses in procurement. - Chapter 5.0 presents an analysis of the levels of disparity for minority, women, and nonminority prime contractors and subcontractors, and a review of the multivariate analysis used to determine levels of disparity. - Chapter 6.0 presents an analysis of private sector utilization and disparity and its effect on the ability of firms to win procurement contracts from the Commonwealth. - Chapter 7.0 presents a summary of the overall report, conclusions, and recommendations.3 - Appendices A-N contains additional exhibits on utilization, availability, and disparity as well as additional statistical analysis and supporting documentation.
+- Chapter 2.0 presents an overview of controlling legal precedents that impact remedial procurement programs and guide disparity study methodology. - Chapter 3.0 presents a review of the Commonwealth's procurement policies and procedures, and an analysis of its small, women-, and minority-owned businesses (SWaM) program and race- and gender-neutral efforts. - Chapter 4.0 presents the methodology employed in conducting and analyzing the utilization and availability of minority, women, and nonminority businesses in procurement. - Chapter 5.0 presents an analysis of the levels of disparity for minority, women, and nonminority prime contractors and subcontractors, and a review of the multivariate analysis used to determine levels of disparity. - Chapter 6.0 presents an analysis of private sector utilization and disparity and its effect on the ability of firms to win procurement contracts from the Commonwealth. - Chapter 7.0 presents an analysis of anecdotal data collected from the survey of vendors, personal interviews, focus groups, and public hearings.